mjguzzardi/dissertation-public/README.md

 * Navigate to the Citi Bike System Data website here: https://citibikenyc.com/system-data
 * Click into the downloadable files to access s3 buckets: https://s3.amazonaws.com/tripdata/index.html
-* Download all zip files for 2019
+* Download all zip files for 2019 (files are available for 2018, too)
 * Load csv files into R where specified (make sure to reference the correct file path for where you saved them)

 **Indego**

 * Navigate to the Indego Bike System Data website here: https://www.rideindego.com/about/data/
-* Download Q1-Q4 2019 files
+* Download Q1-Q4 2019 files (files are available for Q1-Q4 2018, too)
 * Load csv files into R where specified (make sure to reference the correct file path for where you saved them)

 ### Weather data